Pandinosaurus/mstrimas.github.io/_posts/2017-07-24-tweet-mast.md

 ## Extract Twitter data

 The R package `rtweet` provides access to the Twitter API, making it easy to grab tweets based on a search query, such as a hashtag.
 Fortunately, the data frame returned by `search_tweets()` contains the locataion assigned to the tweet in the form of the city (e.g. Guelph, ON).
-I then geocode these locations use `ggmap::geocode()` to turn these city names into coordinates.
+I then geocode these locations using `ggmap::geocode()` to turn these city names into coordinates.

 Note that there is some initial set up here to get a Twitter API key and store it as an R environment variable.
 This is covered nicely in the `rtweet` [documentation](http://rtweet.info/articles/auth.html).